Iftequar7/infra/README.md

 terraform plan
 ```

-These values will be used to configure the Transit Gateway, and Resource Access Manager.
+These values will be used to configure the Route 53 private hosted zone.

 Finally, run the following command to apply the Terraform configuration: